ImperialCollegeLondon/safedata_validator/docs/data_providers/data_format/overview.md

 template](https://github.com/ImperialCollegeLondon/safedata_validator/blob/master/test_files/Template.xlsx?raw=true)
 containing the required worksheets, labels and headers.

-You can also look at existing published datasets to see how the format is used:
+You can also look at existing published datasets (from the SAFE project) to see how the format is used:

 - [https://safeproject.net/datasets/view_datasets](https://safeproject.net/datasets/view_datasets)
 - [https://zenodo.org/communities/safe/](https://zenodo.org/communities/safe/)